 In February 1999, Dr. Dre helped Eminem release an album titled 'The Slim Shady LP,' which immediately catapulted him to fame.
 With hits like 'My Name Is,' '97 Bonnie and Clyde,' and 'Guilty Conscience,' it was one of the most successful albums of the year.

-The same year, he founded the record label 'Shady Records' along with friend Paul Rosenberg.
+The same year, he founded the record label 'Shady Records' along with his friend Paul Rosenberg.

-In May, 2000, Eminem released an album titled 'The Marshall Mathers LP', an album that sold almost 2 million copies in the opening week itself.
-The album included the record-breaking hit 'The Real Slim Shady', which topped the charts despite outrageously insulting other artistes.
+In May 2000, Eminem released an album titled 'The Marshall Mathers LP', an album that sold almost 2 million copies in the opening week itself.
+The album included the record-breaking hit 'The Real Slim Shady', which topped the charts despite outrageously insulting other artists.

 The other famous song, 'Stan', from the album ‘Marshall Mathers LP’, featuring English singer Dido, and her single 'Thank You', saw a slight shift from the artist’s usual style of rapping.
 It talks about an obsessed fan of rapper Slim Shady, who kills himself and his girlfriend who is pregnant, on being ignored by his idol.